Jacobsen Capital Management Sells 219 Shares of Visa Inc (NYSE:V)

-Jacobsen Capital Management lowered its stake in Visa Inc (NYSE:V) by 2.4% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 8,778 shares of the credit-card processor’s stock after selling 219 shares during the quarter.
-Visa accounts for 1.2% of Jacobsen Capital Management’s portfolio, making the stock its 17th largest position.
-Jacobsen Capital Management’s holdings in Visa were worth $1,755,000 as of its most recent filing with the Securities and Exchange Commission.
+Jacobsen Capital Management lessened its stake in shares of Visa Inc (NYSE:V) by 2.4% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 8,778 shares of the credit-card processor’s stock after selling 219 shares during the period.
+Visa accounts for about 1.2% of Jacobsen Capital Management’s portfolio, making the stock its 17th biggest position.
+Jacobsen Capital Management’s holdings in Visa were worth $1,755,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds also recently modified their holdings of the stock.
-APG Asset Management N.V. lifted its stake in shares of Visa by 13.4% during the 1st quarter.
-APG Asset Management N.V. now owns 3,027,411 shares of the credit-card processor’s stock valued at $487,776,000 after buying an additional 356,828 shares in the last quarter.
-UMB Bank N A MO lifted its stake in shares of Visa by 2.7% during the 1st quarter.
-UMB Bank N A MO now owns 43,245 shares of the credit-card processor’s stock valued at $6,968,000 after buying an additional 1,133 shares in the last quarter.
-Optimal Asset Management Inc. lifted its stake in shares of Visa by 1.6% during the 1st quarter.
-Optimal Asset Management Inc. now owns 12,600 shares of the credit-card processor’s stock valued at $2,030,000 after buying an additional 200 shares in the last quarter.
-CVA Family Office LLC purchased a new position in shares of Visa during the 1st quarter valued at $32,000.
-Finally, Telemus Capital LLC lifted its stake in shares of Visa by 2.9% during the 1st quarter.
-Telemus Capital LLC now owns 42,924 shares of the credit-card processor’s stock valued at $8,381,000 after buying an additional 1,223 shares in the last quarter.
-Institutional investors own 80.74% of the company’s stock.
+Several other hedge funds have also modified their holdings of the business.
+BlackRock Inc. boosted its holdings in shares of Visa by 2.3% in the 2nd quarter.
+BlackRock Inc. now owns 126,278,384 shares of the credit-card processor’s stock valued at $24,393,195,000 after purchasing an additional 2,819,598 shares in the last quarter.
+Fisher Asset Management LLC boosted its holdings in shares of Visa by 3.2% in the 2nd quarter.
+Fisher Asset Management LLC now owns 20,979,235 shares of the credit-card processor’s stock valued at $4,052,559,000 after purchasing an additional 660,147 shares in the last quarter.
+Bank of New York Mellon Corp boosted its holdings in shares of Visa by 1.6% in the 2nd quarter.
+Bank of New York Mellon Corp now owns 16,917,898 shares of the credit-card processor’s stock valued at $3,268,029,000 after purchasing an additional 260,069 shares in the last quarter.
+Nuveen Asset Management LLC boosted its holdings in shares of Visa by 5.6% in the 2nd quarter.
+Nuveen Asset Management LLC now owns 16,193,092 shares of the credit-card processor’s stock valued at $3,128,020,000 after purchasing an additional 862,914 shares in the last quarter.
+Finally, Swiss National Bank boosted its holdings in shares of Visa by 0.8% in the 2nd quarter.
+Swiss National Bank now owns 7,448,494 shares of the credit-card processor’s stock valued at $1,438,826,000 after purchasing an additional 62,100 shares in the last quarter.
+80.74% of the stock is currently owned by hedge funds and other institutional investors.

-V has been the topic of a number of analyst reports.
-Wedbush restated a “buy” rating and set a $220.00 target price on shares of Visa in a research note on Monday, October 5th.
-Morgan Stanley lifted their price target on shares of Visa from $196.00 to $203.00 and gave the company an “overweight” rating in a report on Tuesday, July 28th.
-Daiwa Capital Markets reiterated a “neutral” rating and issued a $204.00 price target on shares of Visa in a report on Tuesday, July 21st.
-Barclays lifted their price target on shares of Visa from $225.00 to $235.00 and gave the company an “overweight” rating in a report on Wednesday.
-Finally, Mizuho reiterated a “buy” rating and issued a $250.00 price target on shares of Visa in a report on Thursday, October 8th.
-Six equities research analysts have rated the stock with a hold rating and twenty-four have assigned a buy rating to the company’s stock.
+Several equities research analysts recently weighed in on the company.
+Goldman Sachs Group assumed coverage on Visa in a report on Tuesday, July 14th.
+They set a “buy” rating and a $223.00 price objective on the stock.
+JPMorgan Chase & Co. raised their price objective on Visa from $186.00 to $229.00 and gave the company an “overweight” rating in a report on Monday, August 17th.
+Piper Sandler raised their price objective on Visa from $200.00 to $206.00 and gave the company a “neutral” rating in a report on Wednesday, July 29th.
+Bank of America raised their price objective on Visa from $227.00 to $234.00 and gave the company a “buy” rating in a report on Thursday, August 27th.
+Finally, Morgan Stanley raised their price objective on Visa from $196.00 to $203.00 and gave the company an “overweight” rating in a report on Tuesday, July 28th.
+Six investment analysts have rated the stock with a hold rating and twenty-four have assigned a buy rating to the stock.
 The stock has an average rating of “Buy” and an average price target of $215.62.

+Visa (NYSE:V) last issued its earnings results on Tuesday, July 28th.
+The credit-card processor reported $1.07 EPS for the quarter, beating analysts’ consensus estimates of $1.02 by $0.05.
+Visa had a return on equity of 40.65% and a net margin of 51.37%.
+The business had revenue of $4.84 billion during the quarter, compared to analyst estimates of $4.85 billion.
+During the same period in the previous year, the company posted $1.37 EPS.
+The firm’s revenue was down 18.6% compared to the same quarter last year.
+On average, sell-side analysts expect that Visa Inc will post 5.01 EPS for the current year.

-In other news, Director Lloyd Carney sold 1,550 shares of the company’s stock in a transaction that occurred on Tuesday, August 4th.
-The shares were sold at an average price of $192.64, for a total value of $298,592.00.
-Following the completion of the sale, the director now owns 2,962 shares of the company’s stock, valued at approximately $570,599.68.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Alfred F. Kelly, Jr. sold 7,000 shares of the company’s stock in a transaction that occurred on Thursday, July 30th.
-The stock was sold at an average price of $195.00, for a total transaction of $1,365,000.00.
-Following the completion of the sale, the chief executive officer now directly owns 130,090 shares of the company’s stock, valued at approximately $25,367,550.
+In other Visa news, insider Rajat Taneja sold 45,036 shares of Visa stock in a transaction dated Friday, August 28th.
+The stock was sold at an average price of $214.00, for a total transaction of $9,637,704.00.
+Following the completion of the transaction, the insider now owns 230,851 shares in the company, valued at approximately $49,402,114.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Alfred F. Kelly, Jr. sold 7,000 shares of Visa stock in a transaction dated Thursday, July 30th.
+The shares were sold at an average price of $195.00, for a total value of $1,365,000.00.
+Following the transaction, the chief executive officer now owns 130,090 shares of the company’s stock, valued at approximately $25,367,550.
 The disclosure for this sale can be found here.
-Insiders sold a total of 118,122 shares of company stock valued at $24,748,541 in the last ninety days.
-Corporate insiders own 0.19% of the company’s stock.
+Insiders sold a total of 118,122 shares of company stock valued at $24,748,541 over the last ninety days.
+0.19% of the stock is currently owned by corporate insiders.

 Visa Company Profile